List of Atlético Madrid seasons

-This is a list of seasons played by Atlético de Madrid in Spanish and European football.
+This is a list of seasons played by Atlético Madrid in Spanish and European football.
 Established in 1903, the seasons from the beginning of the La Liga in 1928 to the most recent completed season are mentioned.
 It details the club's achievements in major competitions, and the top scorers for each season.

 The club has won La Liga eleven times, the Spanish Cup ten times, the Spanish Super Cup twice, and the Copa Eva Duarte once.